triangledirt/books/RAPE!.md

 "Let me thinks."
 Me looks at the picture again.
 "I thinks me would remember having sexual relations with her.
 Is this the best picture you have?
 You have something more revealing maybe?
 In a different outfit?
 Because I don't always recognize a girl until she take all her clothes off.
 Do you has a picture of her pussy?"

-"As a matter of fact we do, but---"
+"As a matter of fact we do, but—"

 "You keepin' that one for yourself?"